shipt/py-volley/docs/docs/deadletterqueue.md

     return output
 ```

 Volley creates WARNING level logs whenever messages fail serialization or validation.
-There are also Prometheus metrics logged each time a message is published to any queue, including dead-letter-queues.
+There are also Prometheus [metrics](./metrics.md) logged each time a message is published to any queue, including dead-letter-queues.
 It is recommended to create alerts on these metrics to help monitor this process.
+For example, the below Prometheus query would result in the total number of messages that have been produced to the dead letter topic over the prior 24h time window.

 ```promql
 increase(messages_produced_count_total{destination="my-dead-letter-queue"}[24h])